Menu Close

 The Statistics tab would work the same as well.
 That is, your percentage will be affected on the lessons in which the prompt is brought from, and also the lesson in which an incorrect answer is chosen from.

-vocabulary from your own personalized lists
+Vocabulary from your own list(s) and htsk lists

 You can add words directly on your phone using the app, or you can do it more conveniently on our editor hosted on our website.
 Once you are done creating a list, you can upload it to the app to access all of the words (and more!) that you added.
 You can then use the practice tab to practice anything you want in the same way that our app allows you to study Korean.
 For example, you can try importing this short Chinese study list to your personalized lists!
 Or, see what it looks like to study Chinese with our app.